Chainflow/solana-mission-control/docs/config-desc.md

 - **[rpc_and_lcd_endpoints]**
   - *rpc_endpoint*

-      RPC end point is used to gather information like validator status,active stake, account balance, commission rate and etc.
+      RPC end point is used to gather information like validator status,active stake, account balance, commission rate etc.
    - *network_rpc*

       NetworkRPC is used to gather information about network metrics like confirmed blocks, epoch information etc.